-- The potential team required to deliver our future digital services would include developers, business representatives, fraud and security experts, researchers, business analysts, lawyers etc.
+- the potential team required to deliver our future digital services would include developers, business representatives, fraud and security experts, researchers, business analysts and lawyers;

-- Building upon the extensive research and experience accumulated in Land Registry to date
+- building upon the extensive research and experience accumulated in HM Land Registry to date;

-- Customer testing will be engrained in to every stage
+- customer testing will be engrained into every stage; and